mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 automatic braking system kicked in halfway between the first and second

 level.
 Four guards changing shifts are trapped in the lift.
 Over time they get desperate and will try to escape.
-The lift’s roof and floor have maintenance access panels but without proper tools it takes the guards two hours of determined effort before they can open the roof panel.
+The lift's roof and floor have maintenance access panels but without proper tools it takes the guards two hours of determined effort before they can open the roof panel.
 If anyone breaks through the floor during that time, they will assume it is